hoogenboom-group/Kievits-OSTEM-2023/README.md

 ### /notebooks
 Contains the notebooks used to analyze the data and plot the results

-*'1_Optimization-OSTEM'' -- Performs the landing energy optimization by calculating the SNR and plots the SNR vs landing energy and histogram of selected images (Figure 2)
+*`1_Optimization-OSTEM` -- Performs the landing energy optimization by calculating the SNR and plots the SNR vs landing energy and histogram of selected images (Figure 2)
-*'2_Qualitative-comparison' -- Visualizes backscattered electron images (BSD) and optical scanning transmission electron microscopy images of the same biological tissues (Figure 3).
+*`2_Qualitative-comparison` -- Visualizes backscattered electron images (BSD) and optical scanning transmission electron microscopy images of the same biological tissues (Figure 3).
-*`3_SNR-comparison-detectors` -- Computes SNR for all detection methods and plots comparison (Figure 4, Figure S3).
+*`3_SNR-comparison-detectors` -- Computes SNR for all detection methods and plots comparison (Figure 4, Figure S4).
 *`4_Image-resolution-detectors` -- Computes histogram of edgewidths from FEI Image (Figure 5).
 *`5_Current-SNR-relation` -- Computes SNR for all images and plots SNR vs dwell time and beam current (Figure 6).
-*`A1_SSNR_streaking_analysis.ipynb` -- Computes SNR with and without streaking effect and shows streaking effect in Fourier Transform (Figure S1 and S2).
+*`A1_SSNR_streaking_analysis.ipynb` -- Computes SNR with and without streaking effect and shows streaking effect in Fourier Transform (Figures S2 and S3).
+*`A2_background_texture_characterization.ipynb` -- Plots images of substate surface without tissue and calculated statistics of the intensity profile